 With the advance of digital technologies and the growing commitment to greater privacy and security, companies are adopting new ways to manage the entrance of visitors and suppliers.

-Goodbye to the old paper records, today we are witnessing a radical change towards the digitization of these processes.
+With the farewell to the old paper visitor registers, today we are witnessing a radical change towards the digitalisation of these processes.
 Implementing digital solutions for visitor and supplier registration not only simplifies day-to-day operations, but also protects sensitive data and reduces the risk of unauthorized access.
 In this article, we’ll explore the reasons behind this transition and the benefits it brings to businesses.

 Privacy and Data Protection